Our objective is to maximize quarterly distributions to our unit holders.

 Urea Expansion and Diesel Exhaust Fluid (DEF) Build-Out

-We have completed an expansion project to increase urea production capacity at our East Dubuque facility by approximately 15%, or 21,900 tons annually.
+We completed an expansion project to increase urea production capacity at our East Dubuque facility by approximately 15%, or 21,900 tons annually.
 As part of this expansion, we installed mixing, storage and load-out equipment for diesel exhaust fluid (DEF) production, which was completed in the summer of 2012.

 DEF is a high-purity urea solution composed of de-ionized water and prime urea.
 As part of the Clean Air Act, the U.S. Environmental Protection Agency has mandated has mandated that all on-road diesel vehicles (class I through class 8) manufactured on or after January 1, 2010 employ an emissions-reducing engine technology, which specifically targets hazardous nitrous oxide (NOx) emissions.
 The market leading solution for heavy-duty vehicles to comply with these stricter emissions standards is selective catalytic reduction (SCR), which involves injecting DEF into the exhaust of vehicles and achieves NOx reductions in excess of 90 percent.
 According to the Engine Manufacturers Association, the U.S. market for DEF is projected to grow from 50 million gallons in 2010, rising to 750 million gallons in 2015, and 1.3 billion gallons in 2019.

 With the completion of the DEF system, Rentech Nitrogen has expanded its product offerings to include DEF, an industrial high-purity urea solution, which sells at a premium to urea used for agricultural purposes.
-Yara North America Inc., a leader in the DEF market, has entered into a long-term agreement with Rentech Nitrogen for the exclusive rights to purchase and distribute the quality DEF produced at Rentech Nitrogen’s facility under Yara’s Air1® brand.
+Yara North America Inc., a leader in the DEF market, entered into a long-term agreement with Rentech Nitrogen for the exclusive rights to purchase and distribute the quality DEF produced at Rentech Nitrogen’s facility under Yara’s Air1® brand.

 Ammonium Sulfate Debottlenecking Project